DiegoCascavita/DiegoCascavita/README.md

 # 🙂Hello
-I am an entry level frontend developer.<br>⚛️ I am currently working on projects based on React and Vanilla Javascript.<br>🧱a bit of both relational and non-relational databases<br>⭐i love to do 3D stuff in Three.js<br>🔥I collaborate on Github Projects and I continue learning every day!<br🔥My Portfolio https://3-d-website-neon.vercel.app
+I am an entry level frontend developer.<br>⚛️ I am currently working on projects based on React and Vanilla Javascript.<br>🧱a bit of both relational and non-relational databases<br>⭐i love to do 3D stuff in Three.js<br>🔥I collaborate on Github Projects and I continue learning every day!<br>👜 My Portfolio https://3-d-website-neon.vercel.app

 ## 🟢 Socials